gshiva/vector/docs/guides/ai_agentic_observability_implementation_guide.md

     - **Verify**: the full test suite continues to pass and the pipeline behaves as expected.

-Follow these tasks sequentially to build a working observability reduction framework.
+Follow these tasks sequentially to build a working AI agentic observability framework.